PhD Finance, MBA, UCLA; MS EE, UC- Berkeley; BS EE, University of Michigan

 Mayra was born and raised in Southern California.
 Prior to joining USC Marshall, she spent eight years working at Mount St. Mary’s College (MSMC) in Los Angeles in the Registrar’s Office and then the Advisement Center where she first served as an Academic Advisor and then as Associate Director.
 She completed her undergraduate degree in Sociology at MSMC and is currently pursuing a Executive Master’s of Leadership in the Price School at USC.
 Mayra leads our efforts related to the World Bachelor’s in Business (WBB) program and is involved in our New Student Orientation.
 In her free time, Mayra enjoys traveling, camping and spending time with her family and friends.

 Monika was born and raised in Southern California.
 She earned her BA degrees in International Economics and Spanish from University of California, Los Angeles, and her MS degree in College Counseling and Student Services from California State University, Northridge.
 Prior to joining the Marshall Undergraduate Advising team, Monika worked as a Counselor at USC’s Financial Aid Office and served as an Academic Advisor at the Leventhal School of Accounting.
-In addition to advising business students, Monika oversees our Marshall Connections Program (MCP), and assists with minor advising efforts.
+In addition to advising business students, Monika oversees our Marshall First-Year Experience (FYE) Program, and assists with scholarship selection and minor advising efforts.
 In her free moments, Monika enjoys swimming, dancing, exploring new places, and spending time with her family and friends.